groshong-software/learning-projects/project-two/README.md

 ### Task 7: Add new POST endpoint to create cars

+#### Intro

-You will remember that a standard `GET` HTTP request looks something like this:
+You will remember that a standard `GET` HTTP request looks something like these examples:

 ```
 HTTP GET http://www.appdomain.com/users